bijayashyangtantamang/Facebok-Never-login/README.md

 - CSS
 - JavaScript

-## Usage

-1. Clone the repository: `git clone <repository-url>`
-2. Open the `index.html` file in your web browser to see the project in action.

-Feel free to explore the code and make any modifications as needed.
-If you encounter any issues or have any questions, please don't hesitate to reach out.

 ## Credits

 This project is inspired by the concept of Facebook login pages and dynamic button animations.